mahmoud/sedimental/entries/statistics_for_software.md

 ## Interpretations

-Once you have a reservoir what are the natural next steps?
+Once you have a reservoir, what are the natural next steps?
 At PayPal, our standard procedure looks like:

 1. Look at the min, max, and other quantiles of interest